When kids enjoy what they’re playing, everything changes.

 He studied at the Conservatorio Domenico Cimarosa in Italy and the Manhattan School of Music under Dr. Solomon Mikowsky.
 In addition to his work as a soloist, he has served as a professional vocal accompanist and church pianist for over 20 years.

-He currently teaches approximately 60 students through Mastering the Piano, serving families throughout East Cobb and Marietta.
+He currently teaches approximately 60 students through Mastering the Piano, serving families throughout East Cobb, Marietta, and Roswell.

 I teach students ages 5 and up, from young beginners to adults.
 My studio includes students ranging from 5 to over 80 years old, and lessons are tailored to each student’s stage, goals, and learning style.